UNITED STATES HERSTORY QUICK TIMELINE -

 2017 President Trump rolls back the birth control mandate allowing any employer to choose not to include birth control in it's health plan.

-2017 Senate voting rules changed and ultra conservative Neil Gorsuch put onto the Supreme Court.
+2017 Senate voting rules changed to majority of Senate from 60 votes and ultra conservative Neil Gorsuch put onto the Supreme Court.
+(Nuclear Option)

 2017 Gloria Steinem celebrates 45 years of MS Magazine.